Why are on-time, within budget conversions so elusive in the nonprofit world?

 The main question: is the approach successful?
 To answer this question, ask each CRM company’s client references the following questions:

-- If so, how does the original quote compare to the projected cost to complete?
+• If so, how does the original quote compare to the projected completion cost?

 In other words, check the implementation and conversion track records of each CRM company that you are considering.